rongkangw/tp/docs/DeveloperGuide.md

 1. Finding a member

-    1. Prerequisites: List all members using the `listMembers` command.
-The default sample club book data is used.
+    1. Prerequisites: The default sample club book data is used.

     2. Test case: `findMember Alex`<br>
        Expected: Only `Alex Yeoh` is shown.
 Status message box indicates one member listed.